Huasenberg/Sudoku-Vocabulary/README.md

 ### `Test Driven Development`

 - When a user opens the game, an animation of the logo will be played and the main menu will soon pursue.

+### `Scenario`

+- Given: The user has the game installed on their device
+- When: The user clicks on the application icon to open the game
+- Then: A welcoming message with an animation of the logo appears before the application proceeds to displaying the main menu

 ## **FOR ITERATION 3**